hyunjineeey/Covid-19-Testing/README.md

 * Implemented to have a google map
 * Implemented to have a busy chart
 * Implemented a user profile section to control their own information
+* Stored a data across pages using localStorage
 * Work closely with back end programmer to meet project requirements, goals, and desired functionality

 ## Future improvements